Toxiproxy client and server

 async_test(example)

-So what’s going on here?
-Well, you’ve started a toxiproxy server and made a new toxiproxy client that has connected to it.
-You’ve created a new tunnel (spawning a new port to connect to) which connects to example.com as it’s ‘upstream’ location.
+The example starts a new toxiproxy server and connects to it.
+Then a tunnel is made (spawning a new port to connect to) which connects to example.com as the ‘upstream’ location.

 I have added support for the toxics specified by Shopify.
 The rest of these toxics assume calling ToxiToxic().upstream().toxic_name… or ToxiToxic().downstream().toxic_name.